systematic-magic/AgingPubMed/editorials_pdf.rst

 Corresponding author and affiliation can be found at the end of the article right after the References section.

 9.1.
-Check that full name of corresponding author is formatted in bold and underlined font and is followed by colon (:).
+Check that full name of corresponding author is formatted in bold and underlined font and is followed by colon (:) (only one corresponding author is allowed in PDF).

 9.2.
 Check that author’s name does NOT contain titles and/or degrees (e.g. Dr., Ph.D., M.D., etc.).